PowerDNS/pdns/pdns/dnsdistdist/docs/rules-actions.rst

   .. versionadded:: 1.9.0

-  Matches queries or responses whose DNS payload size is equal, greater, greater or equal, smaller or smaller or equal to the specified size.
+  Matches queries or responses whose DNS payload size fits the given comparison.

   :param str comparison: The comparison operator to use.
 Supported values are ``equal``, ``greater``, ``greaterOrEqual``, ``smaller`` and ``smallerOrEqual``.
-  :param int size: The size to compare to.w
+  :param int size: The size to compare to.

 .. function:: ProbaRule(probability)